yockgen/k3s_rpi_jenkins/README.md

     2. Unzip and flash the image file to USB drive with at least 32 GB (using balenaEtcher or any prefer tool) https://www.balena.io/etcher/

+    (Optional: if you want to use SSH remote to Pi board from this step onward) 2.1 Inserted the sd card to Pi board to boot for the first time for creating a boot drive for step 3, after booted remove the card and put it back to PC
+    2.2 If you're using Windows OS, open "Windows Powershell", go to boot drive (e.g. E:), type "new-item ssh" to enable SSH on thr sd card
+    2.3 Boot the Pi board with the SD card again, and SSH to the board 2.4 find the IP address from your router, typically client named as "raspbeerypi", username:pi pwd:raspberry

     3. nano /etc/hosts
         127.0.0.1       localhost
         ::1             localhost ip6-localhost ip6-loopback